yourlabs/blog/content/posts/2020-07-27-django-generating-html-menus-gone-wrong.en.md

             )
 ```

-# 1337 Conclusion
+# Epic Conclusion

-h4x0|2z out there on the wild internet will just go down the rabbit hole of
-refactoring their code built on bare Django to generate **HTML menu efficiently
+h4x0|2z out there will just go down the rabbit hole of refactoring their HTML code built on bare Django, like Django itself was made, it's legacy will live on.
-and DRYly**, because, who never been trying to refactor how the generate HTML
-menus in Django ? :D There are many refactors that gives a framework on top of
-Django, based on providing you with you generic secure-by-default and
-working-by-default CRUD frontend, such as Iommi, CRUDLFA+, and *many* others
-even django-smartviews, and, well, generating HTML, which is better done with
-Python than whatever template language (except maybe mako)

-Keep up the gr8 work TriOptima !!!!
-Love it !!!!

 EPIC